Profile information

 Description

 I'm Luke, a fellow Workawayer of 4 years.
-During my travels, I connected with many inspiring people and worked on some brilliant projects all over South East Asia and Africa.
-In 2023 I decided to slow down a bit and self build a home on the beautiful shores of Lake Malawi with my partner Jacqueline.
-The long-term plan is to create a space where people can come and reconnect with nature, slow down, relax, and heal.
+During my travels, I connected with many inspiring people and worked on some brilliant projects all over Southeast Asia and Africa.
+In 2023, I decided to slow down a bit and self-build a home on the beautiful shores of Lake Malawi.

 ** PLEASE READ THE FULL DESCRIPTION BEFORE SENDING A MESSAGE **

-We are hoping to connect with people, are willing to share their knowledge / experience and help out on small-scale projects.
+Hoping to connect with people who are willing to share their knowledge/experience and help out on small-scale projects.
+People who are interested in off-grid living and have a genuine interest in nature.

 ABOUT LAKE MALAWI -

-First off it's truly AMAZING and we are so grateful for being able to live here.
+First off, it's truly AMAZING and I'm so grateful for being able to live here.
 It's the 4th largest freshwater Lake in the world and is home to the most species of lake fish anywhere on earth.
 It has crystal clear waters and it's quite warm, even in the winter.
-It's perfect for swimming, kayaking, paddle boarding, fishing and scuba diving.
+It's perfect for swimming, kayaking, paddleboarding, fishing, and scuba diving.

-We have a 5m bell tent situated above the house with spectacular views over the lake.
-A double bed with mosquito net and an outside covered area where you can relax and cook.
+A 5m bell tent is situated above the house, offering spectacular views over the lake.
+A double bed with mosquito net and an outside covered area where you can chill.

 There is no mains power supply here.

 We use solar power banks for phones, laptops and lights.
-Water is pumped from the lake, treated then placed in a plastic container with a ceramic filter for drinking.
-Shared use of compost toilets / drop toilet and a cold water shower with spectacular views.
+Water is pumped from the lake, treated, and then placed in a plastic container with a ceramic filter for drinking.
+Shared use of compost toilets and a cold water shower with spectacular views.
 The internet connection is quite good as I work online most days.

-We have an open-plan kitchen with a large dining table where we may share meals together, gas hob and charcoal burners for cooking which you are welcome to use.
+We have an open-plan kitchen with a large dining table where we may share meals together, a gas hob and charcoal burners for cooking, which you are welcome to use.

-In your free time you can, relax in a hammock and play the guitar.
+In your free time, you can relax in a hammock and play the guitar.
 You can borrow the kayak or paddleboard and explore the island a few hundred meters away.
-Try your luck beating me at chess, play monopoly, poker, hero quest and other games we have.
-We can also organise hikes and boat trips if you wish, depending on the length of your stay.
+Try your luck beating me at chess, play Monopoly, poker, Hero Quest and other games we have.
+I can also organise hikes and boat trips if you wish, depending on the length of your stay.
+Oh, and if you know how to set up a fishing rod properly, you can try your luck at catching some fish.

-Things such as noodles, pasta, bread, condiments, sauces, crisps and sweets etc are not easily available in the local village.
-If you want these items they should be bought before coming to the house.
-They can be easily bought in Nkhatabay, Mzuzu or Karonga where there are large shops and supermarkets.
+I strongly advise volunteers to bring their own food with them to suit their dietary requirements.
+Most food items are not easily available in the local village.
+If you want meat, bread, eggs, pasta, potatoes or snacks, they should be bought before arriving at the house.
+They can be easily purchased in Nkhatabay, Mzuzu, or Karonga, where there are large shops and supermarkets.
+Vegetable leaves, tomatoes, onions, bananas, etc can sometimes be bought from passing vendors.

 ** HOW TO GET HERE **

-Lilongwe is Malawis international airport, from here you'd make your way to Mzuzu, then Nkhata Bay, from Nkhata Bay to Usisya.
+Lilongwe is Malawi's international airport.
+From there, you'd make your way to Mzuzu, then Nkhata Bay, and from Nkhata Bay to Usisya.

 If you are already in the country;

 The nearest port coming from the South > Nkhata Bay.
-Travel to Usisya town via the Ilala ferry or small boat.
-Leaves Nkhata Bay early Sunday morning around 1/2am.
+Travel to Usisya town via the Ilala ferry or a small boat.
+Leaves Nkhata Bay early Sunday morning around 1/2 am.

 Nearest City > Mzuzu.
 Take a motorbike trip over the lush mountains to Usisya town and then a short walk to the house.
-Around 28,000MK pp.
+Around 30,000MK pp.

-Blessed to live in this amazing paradise we must emphasise to Workawayers that our location is REMOTE.
+Blessed to live in this amazing paradise, I must emphasise to Workawayers that this location IS REMOTE.
 This exchange is not for the 'luxury traveller', people scared of bugs and wildlife or anyone who needs babysitting.
+Please don't come here thinking it's your next holiday spot.

-If you are looking for an off-grid experience, to reconnect with nature, enjoy a simple life and love water, you'll love it here!
-Reach out and tell us a bit about yourself and what you can offer in exchange.
+But, If you are looking for an authentic off-grid experience, to reconnect with nature, enjoy a simple life and love water, you'll love it here!
+Reach out if you can genuinely help with some of the above-mentioned tasks.

 Safe travels 🙏